Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Press the Guide button

-- Press Y button to go back to dashboard
+- Press Y button to go back to the dashboard

 - Press Xbox button in the game/app